vrathsmill/photo_display/README.md

-A simple app to display photos from the Flickr API.
+A simple app that displays ten photos from the Flickr API.
+Click on a photo to see it displayed with an overlay effect--click it again to go back to normal.